How to make takoyaki with fish: A delicious cod ball recipe

-Takoyaki is a Japanese street food dish that originates in Osaka.
-It is traditionally made with octopus, however, it can be made with a range of alternatives.
-These round dumplings are sure to delight your guests.
+This Japanese street snack consists of round dumplings filled with pieces of octopus.
+However, they can be made with a range of alternatives.
+So these round dumplings are sure to delight your guests!

-Takoyaki is often served with a salty sauce and it is paired well with beer.
+Takoyaki is often served with a salty sauce and pairs well with beer!

 In this post we'll cover: